Head of Programmes at eCabs Technology Division

 After 15 years as a systems’ analyst and a software developer, Kerstin spent another 10 years in management, leading several high-profile projects.
 She then joined eCabs to realise she had just walked into an immensely disruptive and innovative culture.

-“I must admit that I had my reservations and wondered what my interactions would be like in a company which I thought would have a relatively heavier male presence, only to find out that the workplace is also highly populated by fellow ladies.
+“I must admit that I had my reservations.
+I wondered what my interactions would be like in a company which I thought would have a relatively heavier male presence.
+Only to find out that the workplace is also highly populated by fellow ladies.
 I had joined a company whose priorities are focused on innovation and a relentless pursuit for excellence.
-The vision is an ambitious one and it’s what makes the environment so inspiring to work in.”
+The vision is an ambitious one and it’s what makes the environment so inspiring to work in. ”

-Technology remains fundamental in eCabs’ growth journey and as the organisation keeps investing heavily in this area, it bids to consistently improve its efficiencies in operations, ensuring a seamless service delivery to its clients, whilst bringing about the ability to quickly adapt to unpredictable scenarios such Covid-19.
+Technology remains fundamental in eCabs’ growth journey.
+As the organisation keeps investing heavily in this area, it bids to consistently improve its efficiencies in operations.
+Thus it ensures a seamless service delivery to its clients.
+It also brings about the ability to quickly adapt to unpredictable scenarios such Covid-19.

 “Our technology also takes into consideration our growing driver base.
-Coordination of all the trips, tracking and timely pick-ups all depend on a robust technology infrastructure, also enabling us to lay out our long-term vision for the organisation. eCabs’ primary strategic goal is to internationalise its product portfolio and is in the process of transforming its current technology to a cloud-based solution.
+Coordination of all the trips, tracking and timely pick-ups all depend on a robust technology infrastructure.
+This also enables us to lay out our long-term vision for the organisation. eCabs’ primary strategic goal is to internationalise its product portfolio.
+It is in the process of transforming its current technology to a cloud-based solution.

 Being the only mobility company in Malta adopting an all-inclusive multi-booking channel model through the app, phone, web, social media and email, eCabs has made its service accessible to all to ensure mobility for everyone.”